-Students with learning difficulties and disabilities are often faced with many daily struggles at school as they attempt to deal with various challenges they face as part of their learning difficulty.
-Evidence suggests that students with learning disabilities are at greater risk of having a poor sense of academic self-concept as this is the area in which they experience the most difficulty.
-That is, students with learning disabilities may hold beliefs about their academic self which are directly linked to their academic results or performance in class, such as “I am no good at reading”, “I can’t spell”, or worse, “I am stupid”.
+Children with learning difficulties and disabilities are often faced with many daily struggles at school as they attempt to deal with various challenges they face as part of their learning difficulty.
+Evidence suggests that children with learning disabilities are at greater risk of having a poor sense of academic self-concept as this is the area in which they experience the most difficulty.
+That is, children with learning disabilities may hold beliefs about their academic self which are directly linked to their academic results or performance in class, such as “I am no good at reading”, “I can’t spell”, or worse, “I am stupid”.

-It is important to note that a student can hold very different beliefs across the various areas of self-concept, some positive, some negative, but it is the degree of importance they place on each area that will influence their overall self-esteem.
+It is important to note that a child can hold very different beliefs across the various areas of self-concept, some positive, some negative, but it is the degree of importance they place on each area that will influence their overall self-esteem.
 Here are some examples that may be true for a child with a learning disability:

 - I am an extremely competent artist and have an amazing ability with drawing life-like sketches of people.
 My drawings are admired by others and are often placed on the walls of the school and my home.
 Drawing is of importance to me, therefore my self-esteem is likely to be affected positively.